Leaving beautiful Malacca behind and bound for the bright city lights of Kuala Lumpur in Southern Malaysia – haven’t visited this city since 1989!

 The Ceria is a five-minute easy walk to the Imbi Monorail Station and a ten-minute walk to the Hang Tuah Monorial, which is a junction for the light rail.
 Both train systems are inexpensive, efficient, and you can travel everywhere.

-Apart from the excellent food stalls and restaurants available throughout the Jalan Petaling flea market area and as I was sick a lot of the time during my stay in KL, I only mention a couple of eating haunts.
+In addition to the excellent food stalls and restaurants available throughout the Jalan Petaling flea market area and as I was sick a lot of the time during my stay in KL, I only mention a couple of eating haunts.

 The Pavilion Shopping Centre